IMPACT 2026

 Please make sure that at least one of the authors can attend the workshop

 if your work is accepted.
+Registration are processed through the HiPEAC website.

 Workshop Chair